-Included in the number of Company-owned bakery-cafes are 12 takeout and delivery concept units.
-Excluded from the number of total bakery-cafes are 28 catering-only units (27 Company-owned and one franchise-operated), referred to as delivery hubs.
+Included in the number of Company-owned bakery-cafes are 13 takeout and delivery concept units.
+Excluded from the number of total bakery-cafes are 28 catering-only units (27 Company-owned and one franchise-operated), referred to as delivery hubs, and six Company-owned Tatte units.